-Capital investments in schools are progressing such as the refurbishment and extension to create a 3-16 school at Henry Richard.
-The educational attainment of Ceredigion's pupils remains amongst the highest nationally, and post-16 learning is continuing to provide training and support to open new opportunities for all of Ceredigion's learners.
+Capital investments in schools are progressing the recently completed extension at educational attainment of Ceredigion's pupils remains amongst the highest nationally.
+Post 16 learning is continuing to provide training and support to open new opportunities for all of Ceredigion's learners.

-Key strategies have been delivered in the last year to create the foundations for further improvements such as Welsh in Education Strategic Plan 2022-32 to increase the number of Welsh speakers in the County and the Equity and Deprivation Strategy for schools which will support pupils who are disproportionately affected.
+Key strategies have been delivered in the last vear to create the foundations for further improvements such as Welsh in Education Strategic Plan 2022-32 to increase the number of Welsh speakers in the County and the Equity and Deprivation Strategy for schools which will support pupils who are disproportionately affected.